 What Is a Divorce Decree?

 A divorce decree, also known as a divorce judgment or final decree of divorce, is a legal document issued by the court that formally ends a marriage.
 It outlines the terms of the divorce settlement, including the rights and responsibilities of each party regarding various aspects of the dissolution, such as child custody case, visitation, child support case, and spousal support.
-You will often find property division in divorce decrees.
-The purpose of the divorce decree is to legally formalize the termination of the marriage and provide a clear guideline for both parties moving forward.

 Understanding Divorce Decrees